longy2k/obsidian-bmo-chatbot/README.md

 "BMO" is a tag name for this project, inspired by the character BMO from the animated TV show Adventure Time.

 ## Contributing
-Feel free to improve the plugin!
+Feel free to create a PR!
-If you have any improvements, questions, or concerns, just let me know!
+If you have any improvements, questions, or concerns, please let me know!